ryanlubach/linux-scripts/README.md

-This repository contains an assortment of various quality-of-life scripts I have written, which are mostly used on my various homelab devices.
+This repository contains an assortment of various quality-of-life scripts for the Linux devices in my homelab/networking setup.